mont1y/cryptography/lectures/lecture3to4.md

 Key Features of MAC:
 Integrity: Any changes to the message would result in a different MAC, allowing the receiver to detect tampering.
 Authentication: Only someone with the secret key can generate a valid MAC, confirming the sender’s identity.

-# Definition of CMA Secure Message Auth Codes
-Rough definition: A polynomial time adversary cannot forge a message of its own choosing, even if the adversary has the power to choose messages and see their tags.

-Actual definition: Let n be the security parameter (usually the key length) of the scheme

-We say that the MAC scheme is secure if for every poly-time Adv, then Pr[Adv outputs m*,t* such that Verk
-(m*,t*) = 1 ] ~ 2-n